PaulTR/AndroidDemoProjects/README.md

 Video Player: Native video player for playing remote content.

 Wear: Examples of possible notifications using the Google Wear developer preview.

+WearCustomWatchFace: Creates a custom watch face for the Android Wear with a settings activity.
+Uses an undocumented API, but I'll have a sample up when an official API is available.